analogdevicesinc/VSCode-Maxim/readme.md

     * [Debugging](#Debugging)

 ## Testing the Setup
-After creating and configuring your project, the toolchain should be accessible from the integrated terminal.
+After creating, configuring, and opening your project with `File > Open Folder` the toolchain should be accessible from the integrated terminal.
 To test that everything is working properly :

 1. Navigate to the open `TERMINAL` tab on the bottom of the VS Code application.
 If a terminal is not open, you can open a new terminal with `Terminal > New Terminal` or (Ctrl+Shift+`).